maryann-macrometa/workspaces-runbook/README.md

 # Cloud Workspaces Runbook for Western Union
-A runbook detailing how to use Macrometa workspaces

 Macrometa Cloud Workspaces is redefining our approach to remote work and productivity.
 As a cloud-based virtual environment, it enables effective access to your work tools and business-specific applications directly from your browser.
 The service includes a suite of tools designed for high performance and security, including remote browser access and remote desktops on the edge.